Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Discussion

-At high activity, internal stresses produce large, persistent deformations of liquid droplets (\figref{fig:4}{a}, \figref{fig:4}{b}).
-Such extreme shapes are typically unstable in liquid–liquid interfaces, where Rayleigh–Plateau instabilities promote breakup, unlike membrane-bound systems where bending rigidity prevents rupture~\cite{takatori_active_2020,nagard_encapsulated_2022,prasad_alcanivorax_2023}.
-Remarkably, our results show that activity not only drives giant deformations but also dynamically stabilizes highly distorted states, maintaining configurations with no passive counterpart.
-Turning to coarsening, activity is known to regulate domain growth and induce microphase separation in active mixtures~\cite{Cates2025,tayar_controlling_2023,caballero_activity-suppressed_2022,bhattacharyya_phase_2023,blow_biphasic_2014,fausti_capillary_2021}.
-In our gravitational geometry, activity adds an additional route to acceleration: internal flows accelerate coalescence by deforming droplets and enhancing transport while, growth to larger droplets boosts sedimentation and thus the collision rates (\figref{fig:5}{g}, \figref{fig:5}{h}).
-Together, these mechanisms establish motility as a powerful control parameter for both morphology and phase-separation timescales in active emulsions.
+At high bacterial volume fraction, internal stresses generate large, persistent droplet deformations (Fig. 4{a}, Fig. 4{b}).
+Such extreme shapes are typically unstable in liquid–liquid interfaces, where Rayleigh–Plateau instabilities promote breakup, unlike membrane-bound systems where bending rigidity prevents rupture~\cite{takatori_active_2020,nagard_encapsulated_2022,prasad_alcanivorax_2023,bar-ziv_pearling_1999,BarZiv1994Instability}. {These observations suggest that internal activity may help maintain strongly deformed, connected interfacial configurations that have no direct passive counterpart.} Activity also accelerates coarsening.
+While previous studies have shown that activity can regulate domain growth and induce microphase separation~\cite{Cates2025,tayar_controlling_2023,caballero_activity-suppressed_2022,bhattacharyya_phase_2023,blow_biphasic_2014,fausti_capillary_2021}, {our system further involves gravitational sedimentation and a bottom substrate.
+In the bulk, internal active flows deform droplets and enhance transport, increasing droplet encounters and coalescence.
+As droplets grow, faster sedimentation further promotes collisions (SI Sec.
+S3D).
+On the substrate, passive droplets tend to be pinned by stable contact lines, whereas high bacterial concentration droplets remain internally driven, allowing contact-line deformation, detachment from the substrate and lateral motion.
+Together, these effects provide an activity-assisted pathway for accelerated coarsening under gravity and confinement.} These effects establish motility as a powerful control parameter for both morphology and phase-separation kinetics in active emulsions.

-Altogether, our results identify active, phase-separated droplets as a minimal system in which internal stresses dictate interfacial mechanics: they program fluctuation spectra, generate capillary-like waves at vanishing Reynolds number, stabilize strongly deformed geometries, and accelerate coarsening.
-These behaviors arise from generic nonequilibrium energy injection and hydrodynamic coupling, demonstrating that liquid boundaries can acquire mechanical functionality from within.
-In this sense, active droplets operate as self-powered mechanical compartments whose interfaces can withstand large deformation, suppress rupture, and exhibit motility, traits normally reserved for living cells.
-This establishes a physical pathway through which internal activity can confer shape control, transport capability, and robustness to soft matter assemblies, providing a foundation for programmable active droplets and mechanically competent artificial cells.